wultra/react-native-powerauth-mobile-sdk/docs/Configuration.md

 # Configuration

+Before you call any `PowerAuth` method, you need to configure it first.
+Unconfigured instance will throw exceptions.
+Use `await PowerAuth.isConfigured()` to check if configured.

 ## 1. Parameters

-Before you call any `PowerAuth` method, you need to configure its singleton first.
 The `configure` method will need the following parameters:

 - **instanceId** - Identifier of the app - the aplication package name/identifier is recommended.
 - **appKey** - APPLICATION_KEY as defined in PowerAuth specification - a key identifying an application version.